neuronsimulator/nrn/ballandstick4.rst

 This concludes this part of the tutorial.
 The next part translates this serial implementation into a parallel model.

-Here we use ``draw=False`` on the first call to ``plot_spikes`` to prevent it from only plotting the first set of spikes and then blocking.
-We specify different labels for the two sets of spikes because if a label was reused (or both were omitted), then the first raster would be replaced with the second.
+Here we specify different labels for the two sets of spikes because if a label was reused (or both were omitted), then the first raster would be replaced with the second.